What is the National Minimum Wage (NMW)?

 Considerations when employers provide accommodation

-If an employer provides accommodation for a worker, the value of this accommodation can be taken into account when calculating the NMW.
+Government guidance explains how accommodation arrangements may be treated in relation to NMW-related pay calculations.
 However, other company benefits like meals, car allowance or childcare vouchers are not considered part of the NMW.

 Related: Mileage rates and allowances: what UK employers should know